petercorke/RVC3-python/README.md

     func/object??      - show source code

 Results of assignments will be displayed, use trailing ; to suppress

-Python 3.12.13 | packaged by Anaconda, Inc. | (main, Jul  9 2026, 14:29:01) [Clang 20.1.8 ]
-Type 'copyright', 'credits' or 'license' for more information IPython 9.16.1 -- An enhanced Interactive Python.
-Type '?' for help.

 Default numeric formatting: %.3g